Stadtpfarrkirche St. Michael Evangelisch-Lutherische Kirchengemeinde Weiden - St. Michael

 3. October 2023

-Pretty good, statue looks good
+Pretty good, the statue looks good

 DR